5.56 vs. 5.7: Can a Pistol Cartridge Compete With a Rifle?

 Hunting

-Neither round is suitable for big game hunting.
-The bullets are not large enough to ethically take down a large animal.
-The 5.56mm can be used to hunt deer in some states.
-However, there are much better options to make an ethical shot.
-Such as the 300 Blackout.
+Neither round is ideal for big game hunting.
+Their bullets are not large enough to ethically take down a large animal.
+The 5.56mm can be used to hunt deer in some states, although there are many better options to make an ethical shot.
+Even the 300 AAC Blackout, another intermediate combat rifle cartridge, is better for deer hunting.

-Close-range predator and small game hunting can be done with either caliber, but as the distances increase, the 5.56x45mm begins to outshine the 5.7x28.
-Hunting small game like rabbits and squirrels with a 5.56 caliber is a little overkill, but you won't waste any meat with a well-placed shot.
+Close-range predator and small game hunting can be enjoyed with either cartridge.
+But as the distance increases, the 5.56x45mm outshines the 5.7x28 more and more.
+For coyote hunting specifically, our guide to the best 5.56 ammo for coyote hunting covers specialized loads for different scenarios.
+Hunting small game like rabbit and squirrel with a 5.56 rifle is a little overkill, but you won't waste any meat with a well-placed shot (i.e. head).

-I recommend the 5.56 NATO over the 5.7 at all distances for all medium and most small game hunting.
+I recommend the 5.56 NATO over the 5.7 for all medium and most small game hunting at all distances.

 Self-Defense/Home Defense

-I prefer to use a 12 gauge or 20 gauge for self-defense and home protection because buckshot is less likely to penetrate walls and strike an innocent bystander.
-Rifle bullets will penetrate sheetrock and thin metal, so you must be more accurate and confident with your shot placement.
+I would prefer to use a 12 Gauge or 20 Gauge for self-defense and home protection, largely because buckshot is less likely to penetrate multiple walls and strike an innocent bystander.
+Rifle bullets pierce sheetrock and thin metal like they're made of warm bullet, so you must be more accurate and confident with your shot placement.
 That's not as easy as it sounds in an intense situation.

 I do recognize there are benefits to using 5.56 or 5.7 for home defense purposes.
 The first is capacity.
-30 and 40 round magazines are standard in the AR platform.
+Thirty- and 40-round magazines are standard in the AR platform.
 So if you're forced to defend yourself, you should have plenty of ammo in the magazine.

-Another reason I can't argue against using a 5.56 as a home-defense weapon is that the military and law enforcement use it to protect themselves and others.
+Another reason I can't argue against using 5.56 as a home-defense weapon is that the military and law enforcement use it to protect themselves and others.
 If the 5.56x45 is good enough for the military and law enforcement, it's good enough for me.
-Just remember they regularly train with their firearms, and we should too.
+Just remember they train regularly, and you should too.

 The 5.7x28 holds more rounds in a more compact magazine, while the 5.56 has more knockdown power.
 The 5.7 is also a pistol round, so you can use it in your concealed carry pistol and protect your home.

-This debate is similar to the 9mm vs. 45 ACP debate, so I don't plan on ending it with this article, but if it was me and I had to choose between the 5.7 vs. the 5.56, I would stick with a 5.56 for home defense.
+This debate is similar to the 9mm vs. 45 ACP debate.
+I don't plan on ending it with this article, but if it was me and I had to choose between the 5.7 and the 5.56, I would stick with a 5.56 for home defense.

-Firearm and ammo availability and costs are significant factors many overlook when first purchasing a firearm.
+Firearm and ammo availability and costs are significant factors many overlook when first purchasing firearms.
 In recent years ammo has drastically increased in price and become more scarce.
 That's why it's essential to buy your new gun in a caliber that most ammo companies are manufacturing.

-The 5.56 NATO is a widespread round used by military, law enforcement, and civilians.
-Most sporting goods and gun stores will have a supply of 5.56 or .223, and if they don't, they have some on order arriving ASAP.
+The 5.56 NATO is a round widely used by military, law enforcement, and civilians.
+Most sporting goods and gun stores have large supplies of 5.56 and .223.
+If they don't, they have some on order arriving ASAP.

-Some guns chambered in 5.7 like the FN P90 are classified as a Personal Defense Weapon (PDW) that can only be purchased by the military or law enforcement because of ATF restrictions.
+Some guns chambered in 5.7 like the FN P90 are classified as a Personal Defense Weapon (PDW) that can only be purchased by the military or law enforcement due to ATF restrictions.

 If you're only purchasing a firearm based on price and availability, choose the 5.56.
 It's common ammunition at a reasonable price.